 Up-To-Date Equipment and Facilities

-For fiscal year 2016-17 the Department’s adopted operating budget is approximately $31,138,000.
+For fiscal year 2022-23, the Department’s adopted operating budget is $47,455,155.
 Police headquarters is housed in a modern Public Safety Building completed in 2006 and shared with the McKinney Fire Department Administration.
 The agency and its employees are equipped with up-to-date technology, a fully compliant P-25 radio system, and a superb fleet.

-- Two Assistant Chiefs report directly to the Chief of Police, as does the Police Financial Analyst, Public Information Officer, Public Education, Internal Affairs Sergeant and an Executive Assistant.
+- Two Assistant Chiefs report directly to the Chief of Police, as does the Police Financial Analyst, Internal Affairs Sergeant, Executive Assistant, and Administration Sergeant.
+The Crime Awareness and Education Officer, Mounted Unit, and Communications and Media Specialist report to the Administration Sergeant.
 Each Assistant Chief manages a bureau.

-- The Field Operations Bureau is responsible for Patrol, Traffic, Communications and Special Operations, including Canine Unit, and SWAT Command.
-Patrol is deployed in a twelve-hour-shift configuration.
+- The Operations Bureau is responsible for Criminal Investigations, Patrol, Traffic, and Special Operations, including Canine Unit and SWAT Command.
+Patrol is deployed in a twelve-hour shift configuration.